simplefin/siloscript/README.md

     curl ${DATASTORE_URL}/cookies

-# Running the test #
+# Running the tests #

 The tests can be very slow (especially the ones that do crypto).
-On Ubuntu, you can speed things up by doing the following (based on (this article)[https://www.digitalocean.com/community/tutorials/how-to-setup-additional-entropy-for-cloud-servers-using-haveged]):
+On Ubuntu, you can speed things up by doing the following (based on [this article](https://www.digitalocean.com/community/tutorials/how-to-setup-additional-entropy-for-cloud-servers-using-haveged)):

 	apt-get install haveged